| |||||||||

 |

 Traveling light is a virtue.
 Yet this mobile rig has quite a bit of recording power.
 The Apple MacBook Pro in my opinion provides the kind of reliability that is lacking in many PC laptops.
-The M-Audio 02 controller is super light and super thin.
 The MOTU Traveler can run off the computer's bus power or batteries.
 For the live gigs and hotel sessions you want to record it has up to 20 input channels and 22 output channels in a variety of formats.
 4 mic pres and 4 line inputs, ADAT, S/PDIF, AES/EBU and headphones.
 Build your mix in the park, then go dump it down to digital at any pro studio.

 With

-you don't need any additional software.
-All the softsynths, samplers, processors
+Logic Pro you don't need any additional software.
+All the softsynths, samplers,

-and effects are built-in.
-The new MacBook Pro is far stronger than the old G4 PowerBooks.
+processors and effects are built-in.
+The new MacBook Pro is far stronger than the

 Who it is for: